Wema-Digital/wema.digital/wema.digital.md

 # Mission:

-We bring clarity to your technology decisions for a smart industrial process.
+We bring clarity to the technological decisions that make your industrial activities a smart process.

 # Values: